SPie/laravel-jwt/README.md

 This package provides a Laravel `Guard` for JWT authentication.
 It uses [`lcobucci/jwt:3.2`](https://github.com/lcobucci/jwt) to create and validate the tokens.

+This package provides a access and refresh token workflow.
+You need to create an access token first.
+With the access token you can issue a refresh token.
+Then this refresh token can be used to create access tokens if required.

 ## Requirements
   * PHP >= 7.1